 Anthony E. Siegman

-1999 OSA President Anthony E. Siegman, a widely known expert on lasers and optics, was born in Detroit, Michigan, in 1931.
+1999 President Anthony E. Siegman, a widely known expert on lasers and optics, was born in Detroit, Michigan in 1931.
 He received an A.B. degree summa cum laude from Harvard College in 1952, an M.S. in Applied Physics from UCLA in 1954, and a Ph.D. in Electrical Engineering from Stanford University in 1957.
 He was appointed to the Stanford Electrical Engineering faculty in 1956, and retired from the McMurtry Professorship of Engineering at Stanford in November 1998 after more than four decades as a faculty member in Electrical Engineering and Applied Physics.
-Immediately following his retirement he served as president of the Optical Society of America for 1999-2000.
+Immediately following his retirement he served as president of The Optical Society for 1999-2000.
 After his retirement, he engaged in technical writing and consulting and served as an expert witness in intellectual property and other litigation, as well as serving on advisory boards for a number of laser and fiber optic startup companies.

-During his career, Professor Siegman made many research contributions in microwave and quantum electronics, laser physics and devices, and laser applications and optics, including supervising some 40 PhD dissertations and publishing approximately 250 scientific articles.
+During his career, Professor Siegman made many research contributions in microwave and quantum electronics, laser physics and devices, and laser applications and optics, including supervising some 40 Ph.D. dissertations and publishing approximately 250 scientific articles.
 He wrote three texts on masers and lasers including the widely used reference and textbook LASERS (University Science Books, 1986).
 He was Director of the Edward L. Ginzton Laboratory at Stanford from 1978 to 1983, and spent sabbatical periods as Visiting Professor of Applied Physics at Harvard in 1965, Guggenheim Fellow at the IBM Research Labs in Zurich in 1969-70, and Humboldt Senior Scientist at the Max Planck Institute for Quantum Optics in Garching, Germany, in 1984-85.